MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-search-for-multi-geo.md

 With a GET request, you specify the query parameters in the URL.
 With a POST request, you pass the query parameters in the body in JavaScript Object Notation (JSON) format.
 > [!NOTE]
 > Each property of a GET request is separated by a colon, and each argument of a property is separated with a comma.
 However, the MultiGeoSearchConfiguration query parameter is a comma-separated list of geo locations where each item defining the geo location is separated by a colon.
-Use a backslash as the escape character for commas and colons in the list of geo locations, see the sample GET requests.
+Use a backslash as the escape character for all commas and colons in the MultiGeoSearchConfiguration query parameter, see the sample GET requests.

 #### Request headers